Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Conclusion

 \section{Conclusion}

-This paper has considered the problem of water wave scattering by a surface mounted rectangular anisotropic elastic plate, with clamped boundaries.
-Other boundary types (e.g., simply supported or free boundaries) could easily be considered within the present formulation, but this is left as an area of future work.
+This paper has considered the problem of water wave scattering by a surface mounted rectangular anisotropic elastic plate, with either clamped or free boundaries.
 The problem was solved by expanding in the modes of vibration of the plate, with the required diffraction and radiation problems being solved using a boundary integral equation/constant panel method.
 Results for isotropic, orthotropic and anisotropic plates of either square or rectangular geometries were presented that illustrate the capabilities of the numerical method.
 Overall, our results show that the response by the plate can depend greatly on the rigidity coefficients $D_{ij}$.
 Our investigation has emphasised that the excitation of certain modes can be forbidden if they are symmetrically opposed to the incident wave.